Understanding Law 27

 Foundations

-Law 27 imposes obligations on all Quebec employers, but the extent of these obligations differs depending on the size of the company.
+Law 27 imposes obligations on all Québec employers, but the scope of these obligations varies depending on the size of the organization.

 Your obligations depending on the size of your organization